hubmapconsortium/gateway/README.md

 │   └── start.sh
 └── nginx
     ├── conf.d-dev
-    ├── conf.d-local
+    ├── conf.d-localhost
     ├── conf.d-prod
     ├── conf.d-test
     └── html
 ````

-* `api_endpoints.*.json` are lookup files of all the API endpoints for different environments (local, dev, test, and prod).
+* `api_endpoints.*.json` are lookup files of all the API endpoints for different environments (localhost, dev, test, and prod).
 Public endpoints don't need authentication, but private endpoints will require the globus `auth_token` in the custom `MAuthorization` HTTP header.

-* `docker-compose.yml` defines all the services and container details, as well as mounted volumes and ports mapping. `docker-compose.dev.yml` should be used for local development along with the base `docker-compose.yml`. `docker-compose.test.yml` and `docker-compose.prod.yml` should be used for testing and production respectively  along with the base `docker-compose.yml`.
+* `docker-compose.yml` defines all the services and container details, as well as mounted volumes and ports mapping. `docker-compose.dev.yml` should be used for localhost development along with the base `docker-compose.yml`. `docker-compose.test.yml` and `docker-compose.prod.yml` should be used for testing and production respectively  along with the base `docker-compose.yml`.

 * `hubmap-auth` is the actual HuBMAP Web Gateway authentication and authorization service that verifies all the API requests.
 It basically sets up the uWSGI application server to launch the Python Flask application and Nginx to act as a front end reverse proxy.